rcman/Allegro5/README.md

 sudo apt install scons sudo apt install python3

-For Allegro5 you need to install all SDL dev library on your box
+For Allegro5 you need to install all Allegro 5 dev library on your box

 The SConstrct file